Dose calculator

 Published research protocols often use specific, fixed administration schedules, such as every-other-day dosing, to create a controlled environment.
 The goal in a formal study is to standardize all inputs to accurately observe the effects of a single variable.
 In contrast, a personal tracking plan documented on a platform serves the purpose of individual record-keeping and auditing.
 Users can plan and log their own schedule, which may be structured to mirror a research protocol or adjusted based on personal documentation goals.

-Common MOTS-c dose mistakes
+Common MOTS-c dose-calculation mistakes

 - Calculating a unit dose based on a generic concentration instead of the specific concentration derived from their vial size and chosen diluent volume.